 Commission staff also serves as administrative resource for judicial elections, and provides support of the Special Committee on Election Campaign Intervention.
-The Special Committee rendered five opinions regarding the 2020 judicial elections, and two public statements.
+The Special Committee rendered public statements regarding the 2020 judicial elections.

 The Commission employees a staff of five including: